puppeteer/puppeteer/docs/api/puppeteer.page.hover.md

 # Page.hover() method

+This method fetches an element with `selector`, scrolls it into view if needed, and then uses [Page.mouse](./puppeteer.page.md#mouse) to hover over the center of the element.
+If there's no element matching `selector`, the method throws an error.

-### Signature:
+### Signature

 ```typescript
 class Page {
   hover(selector: string): Promise<void>;
 }
 ```

-This method fetches an element with `selector`, scrolls it into view if needed, and then uses [Page.mouse](./puppeteer.page.md#mouse) to hover over the center of the element.
-If there's no element matching `selector`, the method throws an error.

 ## Parameters